stuycs-gh-classrooms/09-nextcs-p01-mosha-s-team/README.md

 - YOUR ANSER HERE

 2D Array:
-- YOUR ANSWER HERE
+- The actual square will be an array

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- Space (pause/unpause)

 Mouse Control:
-- Mouse movement:
+- Mouse movement: N/A
-- Mouse pressed:
+- Mouse pressed: N/A (maybe individually picking squares?)

 ### Classes